100 Notable alumni of

 -

-Janet Hsieh is a Taiwanese-American television personality, violinist, author, and model based in Taipei, Taiwan.
+Janet Josephine Hsieh is a Taiwanese-American television personality, model, and violinist based in Taipei, Taiwan.
 She is the host of the Discovery Travel and Living Channel's long-running series Fun Taiwan.
-The program is currently in its 13th season and has expanded to include Fun Asia and Fun Taiwan Challenge.
-She has been nominated four times for the Taiwanese Golden Bell Awards as Best Host of a Travel Program, and once for Best Host of a Variety Program.
+The program is currently in its 16th season and has expanded to include Fun Asia, Fun Taiwan Challenge, Fun Taiwan All Stars, and Aquachallenge.
+She has been nominated four times and won once for the Taiwanese Golden Bell Awards as Best Host of a Travel Program, and once for Best Host of a Variety Program.

 -